The Agroecological Adaptation Laboratories (AeD-LABs) project

 - Rescue native seeds via seed banks

-- Temperature and rainfall monitoring to help people to take better decisions about when and where to plant which crops
+- Temperature and rainfall monitoring to help people make better decisions about when and where to plant which crops

 - Agroforestry systems to help soil recovery and other ecosystem services

-- Nutritional supplements for animals to have a better production.
+- Nutritional supplements for animals, to strengthen them and have a better production

-- Collaborate with partners from the start, such as the respective farmer organizations, governmental and extension services, research organizations.
+- Collaborating with partners from the outset, including farmer organisations, governmental and extension services, and research organisations.

-- Organize in-person workshops to foster farmer-led research.
+- Organising in-person workshops to foster farmer-led research.

-- Develop didactical material on climate change risks and options for action (leaflets ,via the app, via videos – enlace al video¸ use the radio).
+- Developing didactical material on climate change risks and options for action (leaflets, the application, videos, radio, and so on)

-- Co-develop the farmbetter extension application to suit farmers’ needs and to enable innovation and knowledge exchanges via Whatsapp.
+- Co-developing the Farmbetter extension application to suit farmers’ needs and enable innovation and knowledge exchanges via Whatsapp.
 The app has four key functions:

-- Upload farmers’ innovations into the application to share these with others
+- Upload farmers’ innovations into the application to share with others

 - Control panel for quality assurance regarding the innovations

-- Forum / webpage (coming soon) to be able to communicate with the wider community of researchers, policymakers and donors or investors.
+- Forum / webpage (coming soon) to facilitate communication with the wider community of researchers, policymakers, and donors or investors.

 Pictures: